 It’s hard to fathom why Christopher Hart, scion of the legendary Moss Hart, wanted to turn superagent Irving “Swifty” Lazar into a stage character.
+In “Swifty,” which Hart wrote and directed, Lazar comes across as petty, neurotic, self-aggrandizing, libidinous, selfish, needy, superficial and mean.
 As far as Hart is concerned, Lazar’s famous annual Spago Oscar bash was his greatest contribution to the culture, raising a basic question: Why bother telling this story?
 Hart never comes up with a good reason.

 Taking Annette Tapert’s biography as its inspiration, the play opens in 1993, the year of Lazar’s death.
 Swifty (David Wohl) — a name Lazar despised, by the way — is planning the Spago party for the first time since the death of his wife Mary, just a few months before.
 He is also regaling Annette Tapert (Linda Gehringer), on assignment from Vanity Fair, with stories of the good ol’ days.